flutter/website/src/docs/resources/faq.md

 ### What is Flutter?

-Flutter is Google’s portable UI toolkit for crafting high-quality native experiences for mobile, web and desktop in record time.
+Flutter is Google's portable UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

 ### What does Flutter do?